-With so much screen time, it can be hard to get kids outside.
-But there’s more to appreciating the outdoors than going to the park.
-Learn how to get your kids to love nature with these six tips!
+There's more to appreciating the beauty of the outdoors than going to the park.
+Learn how to get your kids to love nature with these six tips for fun family activities!

 The easiest way to instill a love for nature is to get your kids outside to crawl in the dirt!
 From there, they can learn about plants and animals and how the seasons change.
 Fortunately, facts about spending time outside prove that it can have a positive impact on health.